JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/index.md

   url: 'https://www.youtube.com/watch?v=9HWkImburic'
 ---

-React is wildly popular and thus wildly supported.
+ReactJS is wildly popular and thus wildly supported.
 TypeScript is increasingly popular, and thus increasingly supported.

 The two together?
 Not as much.
 Given that they both change quickly, its